SenseiDeElite/agecord/README.md

 ### 🐛 Known Issues

 Editing encrypted messages does not update the decrypted view.
-If you edit an already sent encrypted message, it'll continue to show the old decrypted content until you do a full page reload (`Ctrl+R`/`Cmd+R`).
+If you edit an already sent encrypted message, it'll continue to show the old decrypted content until you switch channels or reload the page.
 This is a limitation of how the extension hooks into Discord's React-based DOM and does not have a simple fix at this time.
 Contributions are welcome.

 ---